 Firstly, set a time frame for work only, like 7AM – 4PM.
-You won’t use your phone or internet in this time.
+You won’t use your phone or internet at this time.
 You can have free time before or after this set time.
-Every time you stick to this plan you are developing strength, developing a habit, after a week or two it will come naturally.
+Every time you stick to this plan you are developing strength, developing a habit, and after a week or two, it will come naturally.
 If it’s hard, work in short, 20-to-30-minute long stretches.
-Do not check or access distractions in between but allow yourself to get a walk for 30 seconds or get a glass of water.
+Do not check or access distractions in between but allow yourself to get walk for 30 seconds or get a glass of water.
 Re-focus and get back to it.
-Sure, to do a work, sometimes you’ll need help from the internet.
+Sure, to do work, sometimes you’ll need help from the internet.
 My suggestion would be to write it down and save the browsing for later.
 Postpone the part of work that can’t be done without the help of the internet.

 You can use a timer and keep it in front of you while working.
 It will remind you that you have limited time.

 Now here’s the awesome thing, this task can be made easier for you by some tools that you get from the internet.
 You can have some browser add-ons like: